hanhanwu/Hanhan_Applied_DataScience/README.md

     * [Each algorithm][119]
   * [How does t-SNE work][177]
   * [How does PCA work][184], great way to explain "eigenvalue" also plot the explained variance of each principle component
+    * Unsupervised
+    * Needs data standardization
+  * [How does LDA work][185]
+    * Supervised, as it's trying to separate classes as much as possible
+    * Needs data standardization
 * Feature Selection Methods
   * [sklearn feature selection][16]